I’m pretty sure I first saw this in the book “Pursuit of Holiness” by Jerry Bridges.

 They will be acting against what they believe and it will be sin for them.
 And I don’t want to be the catalyst for that.

-But when I am at home, I have perfect liberty to drink wine with my meal.
+But when I am at home, and they’re not here, I have perfect liberty to drink wine with my meal.

 Sometimes this doesn’t seem fair.
-I know I am not doing anything wrong, but I have to give up something (usually something I enjoy) because of their wrong beliefs.
+I know I’m not doing anything wrong, but I have to give up something, (usually something I enjoy), because of their

 But we love them right?
 In the big scheme of things, these are small issues.
 Does it really matter if I can’t drink for one night?